 All Rights Reserved.

-This homily was delivered on 28th December 2008.
+Father Hanly’s homily for the Feast of the Holy Family, Year B, was delivered on 28th December 2008.

 If you would like to use this transcript please contact us at email@example.com for permission.